DylanLawless/switzerlandomics.github.io/_technologies/quantbayes.md

 ## Installation

-QuantBayES is distributed as a standalone binary.
+QuantBayes is distributed as a standalone binary.
 It runs directly from the extracted directory, with no system installation and no administrator privileges.
 This model is compatible with macOS, Linux, HPC environments, and shared compute clusters.

 **Download and extract**